Category: minieasternloop2017

 Tennessee is only the second SCB out of 41 that had a wonderful balcony we could actually go out on!
 I love it when we find something different in a SCB!

 We, of course, found some foodies!
 Nashville is a big foodie town.
 Our first foodie find was at a place called The Pharmacy Burger Parlor.
 We waited an hour to get into this place…but check out that burger!
 This Stroganoff Burger is solidly in my top five burgers.
-The mushroom stroganoff bechamel sauce was ah-mazing!!
+The mushroom stroganoff béchamel sauce was ah-mazing!!
+My eyes might have just rolled to the back of my head when I first tasted it.

 See y’all down the road!